 Dr. Gardner used terms like “bodily-kinesthetic” and “mathematical-logical,” but many educators have adopted the kid-friendly terms such as those shown in the image on the right below.
 If you like the posters below, you can download a free printable PDF of them.

 Dr. Gardner later added Existential Intelligence so there are actually nine intelligence areas.
 However, due to the religious nature of Existential Intelligence, it’s not one that I would include in lessons for elementary students.
 Feel free to introduce this to your students if you wish.

-I created this Multiple Intelligence Survey for Kids to help my 5th graders discover how they learn best, and you’re welcome to use it with your students, too.
+I created this kid-friendly Multiple Intelligence Survey to help my 5th graders discover how they learn best, and you’re welcome to use it with your students, too.
 But before you do, please watch the video below to learn how to use the survey appropriately.
 In the video, I explained how to administer and score the survey, and I also shared some tips and guidelines for using it to foster a growth mindset.
 This survey is most appropriate for upper elementary or middle school students.
-If you’d like to use it with your students, click here to request a copy of this free MI Survey for Kids.
+If you’d like to use it with your students, click here to request a free copy of this MI Survey for Kids.

 If you’re familiar with Dr. Carol Dweck’s research regarding fixed versus growth mindset, you might be wondering whether her findings are compatible with MI theory.
 To provide a bit of context, Dr. Dweck found that praising kids for being “smart” is actually detrimental to their self-esteem and hinders them from succeeding in school.
 When kids are praised for being smart, they learn to avoid tasks that include a risk of failure, because failing must mean they aren’t smart.